 - The Helen K. Schwartz Advanced Study Jazz Ensemble, coached by Tony Miceli

-To apply for our Helen K. Schwartz Advanced Study or Wheeler Pre-Advanced Jazz Ensemble, please visit our Jazz page.
+To apply for our Helen K. Schwartz Advanced Study or Wheeler Pre-Advanced Jazz Ensembles, please visit our Jazz page.

 - French Horn: 1